The app keeps your grades front and center, so you always know how you're doing.

 Grades for all courses

-Select Grades on the main menu to see a quick view of your grades for all of your courses.
+Select Grades on the main menu to see a quick view of your overall grades for all courses.
 The grade display of letter, percentage, or points depends on the instructor's settings for the course.
 Tap a course grade to view your graded work.

 Grades for individual courses